 1. Simply grin and bear it?

-Learn to get by on less sleep with positive rather than negative tools.
-Instead of forcing your eyelids open by way of a morning blazing hot shower and endless cups of coffee, get energy from other sources, such as more nutritionally dense foods (protein and fat), daily vigorous exercise (just 15 minutes is all you need), and listening to upbeat music.
+When you’ve done everything you can, compensate for suboptimal sleep with positive rather than negative tools.
+Instead of forcing your eyelids open by way of a morning blazing hot shower and endless cups of coffee, get energy from other sources, such as more nutritionally dense foods (protein and fat), daily vigorous exercise (just 15 minutes is all you need), early morning sun exposure, and listening to upbeat music.

 Sponsor note: This post was brought to you by the Damage Control Master Formula, independently proven as the most comprehensive high-potency antioxidant multivitamin available anywhere.
 With the highest antioxidant per dollar value and a complete anti-aging, stress, and cognition profile, the Master Formula is truly the only multivitamin supplement you will ever need.
 Toss out the drawers full of dozens of different supplements with questionable potency and efficacy and experience the proven Damage Control difference!